Hereditary breast–ovarian cancer syndrome

 Hereditary breast–ovarian cancer syndromes (HBOC) are cancer syndromes that produce higher than normal levels of breast cancer, ovarian cancer and additional cancers in genetically related families (either one individual had both, or several individuals in the pedigree had one or the other disease).
 It accounts for 90% of the hereditary cancers.
 The hereditary factors may be proven or suspected to cause the pattern of breast and ovarian cancer occurrences in the family.
 The name HBOC may be misleading because it implies that this genetic susceptibility to cancer is mainly in women.
-In reality, both sexes have the same rates of gene mutations and HBOC can predispose to other cancers including prostate cancer and pancreatic cancer.
+In reality, both sexes have the same rates of gene mutations, and HBOC can predispose to other cancers, including prostate cancer and pancreatic cancer.
 For this reason, the term "King syndrome" has recently come into use.
 The new name references Mary-Claire King who identified the genes BRCA1 and BRCA2.

 Most hereditary breast-ovarian cancer syndromes are inherited in an autosomal dominant pattern.
 Biallelic and homozygous inheritance of defective alleles that confer this syndrome is usually an embryonically lethal condition; live cases usually experience a severe form of Fanconi anemia.

 Causes

-A number of genes are associated with HBOC.
+Several genes are associated with HBOC.
 The most common of the known causes of HBOC are: